diocomweb/website/docs/programs/bandwidth_growth_program.md

 | Relay Node (Great-Great Grandchild) (h=1) | 100 DIODE |
 | **Total Allocated Award** | **200 DIODE** |

-### Reward Pool

-The Diode Foundation has set-aside 1M DIODE for the Bandwidth Growth Program.
-The Bandwidth Growth Program Pool will be filled by the Diode Foundation at the beginning of every month for 36 months with a minimum of 10,000 DIODE.
-After 36 months, depending on the overall bandwidth supply in the network, the Diode Foundation will evaluate whether to extend the program for an additional 12 months at a time, or to distribute the remaining allocated tokens to program contributors.

 ## Registration

 You must register your Relay Node in order to attributed rewardable traffic to yourself as an Ambassador, and anyone in the hierarchy above you.